prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 :::info
 `http-host` and `http-port` have replaced `--grpc-gateway-host` and `--grpc-gateway-port` respectively.
 :::
-This tells your Docker container to to "listen" for connections from outside of your container, allowing you (and other services) to reach your RPC endpoint(s).
+This tells your Docker container to "listen" for connections from outside of your container, allowing you (and other services) to reach your RPC endpoint(s).
 See [Configure ports and firewalls](../prysm-usage/p2p-host-ip.md) for more information.